ujr/pracc/README.md

 Development of Pracc ended in 2008 when I left PHZ Luzern.
 It remained in use for some unknown time.

-Technical information can be found in the accompanying documentation (English), along with some presentations and a leaflet in German.

 [samba]: https://www.samba.org/
 [cups]: https://www.cups.org/
 [phlu]: https://www.phlu.ch/